-The main message to the World and its leaders from the 2007 IPCC Fourth Assessment Report (AR4) is a prediction of an alarming climate sensitivity in the range 1.5 - 4.5 C, with a "best estimate" of 3 C, as a result of a so-called greenhouse effect.
+The main message to the World and its leaders from the 2007 IPCC Fourth Assessment Report (AR4) is a prediction of an alarming climate sensitivity in the range 2 - 4.5 C as a result of a so-called greenhouse effect.

-The physics of this effect is claimed to have been identified and scientifically described by Fourier[3] (1824), Tyndall[11] (1861) and Arrhenius[1] (1896).
-An inspection of these sources shows a very simplistic rudimentary analysis with a only a simple model for radiation and no thermodynamics, which is the origin of the message of this article: The mathematics of the Fourier-Tyndall-Arrhenius greenhouse effect is dead, and never was alive, although that the message by IPPC is that it has been revived in a modern version attributed to Manabe and Strickler [8] as radiation with "convective adjustment".
+The physics of this effect is claimed to have be identified and scientifically described by Fourier[3] (1824), Tyndall[10] (1861) and Arrhenius[1] (1896).
+An inspection of these sources shows a very simplistic rudimentary analysis with a only a simple model for radiation and no thermodynamics, which is the origin of the message of this article: The mathematics of the Fourier-Tyndall-Arrhenius greenhouse effect is dead, and never was alive!

-To confuse the discussion, the "greenhouse effect" is described with a misleading double-meaning: It is both the combined total effect of the atmosphere on the Earth surface temperature including both radiation and thermodynamics, and at the same time a hypothetical radiative effect of "greenhouse gases" including CO_2 without thermodynamics.
-In this way the "greenhouse effect" becomes real, because it is the total effect of the atmosphere and the atmosphere undeniably has an effect, an "atmosphere effect", while at the same time it can be linked to CO_2 apparently acting like a powerful "greenhouse gas" capable of global warming upon a very small increase of 0.028%.
+However, to confuse the dicussion, the "greenhouse effect" is described with a misleading double-meaning: It is both the combined total effect of the atmosphere on the Earth surface temperature including both radiation and thermodynamics, and at the same time a hypothetical radiative effect of "greenhouse gases" including CO_2 without thermodynamics.
+In this way the "greenhouse effect" becomes real, because it is the total effect of the atmosphere and the atmosphere undeniably has an effect, an "atmosphere effect", while at the same time it can be linked to CO_2 acting like a powerful "greenhouse gas" capable of global warming upon a very small increase of 0.028%.

-The simplest version of the "greenhouse effect" is described by Stefan-Boltzmann's Law $Q = \sigma T^4$ (SBL), which in differented form with $Q \approx 280 W/m^2$ and $T \approx 288 K$, gives a climate sensitivity of about 1 C by attributing a certain fictitious additional "radiative forcing" $dQ = 4 W/m^2$ to doubled CO_2 .
+The simplest version of the "greenhouse effect" is described by Stefan-Boltzmann's with $Q \approx 280 W/m^2$ and $T \approx 288 K$, gives a climate sensitivity of about 1 C by attributing a certain fictitious additional "radiative forcing" $dQ = 4 W/m^2$ to doubled CO_2 .